Do you need a new website?

 To ensure that your site performs well, create a routine maintenance schedule.
 A regular site checkup allows you to discover problems before they can do much damage.

 Once the website is live, what problems could arise?

-While the list of possible technical issues is endless, it’s still good to prepare.
+While the list of possible technical issues is endless, it’s still good to be prepared.
 Here is a list of the most common website issues:

 1. Your website goes down.
-There are many reasons for this, from serious technical problems to billing issues.
-Start with your host and go from there.
+There are many reasons for this, from server failure to billing issues.
+Start troubleshooting by contacting your host.

-2. Site compromised or “hacked”.
-If this happens, it’s best to reach out to a web developer and get help right away.
+2. Site compromised or hacked.
+If this happens, reach out to a web developer or IT specialist and get help right away.